 This in-depth guide to becoming a TV director breaks how to build the experience, reel, and relationships you need to helm television’s next big thing.

-A TV director’s job description is lengthy and varied, but in a nutshell, it is the director’s responsibility to organize, facilitate, and capture the desired footage that will ultimately make up an episode of a television show.
-The director is always one of the top authority figures on set—and, more often than not, they have a hand in the creative process from pre-production through post-production.
+A TV director oversees all activities involved in making a television show, including organizing, facilitating, and capturing the desired footage that will ultimately make up an episode.
+The director is always one of the top authority figures on set—and, more often than not, they have a hand in the creative process from preproduction through postproduction.

 Some of the main duties of a television director include:

-- Pre-production planning (working on storyboards and frames, locking in locations, developing a shoot schedule, casting guest roles),
+- Preproduction planning, including working on storyboards and frames, locking in locations, developing a shoot schedule, and casting guest roles

-- On-set work (helping to set up shots and guiding actors to give heartfelt performances), and
+- On-set work, including helping to set up shots and guiding actors to give heartfelt performances

-- Post-production tasks (overseeing the editing of footage to finally produce their 30- or 60-minute installment of TV).
+- Postproduction tasks, including overseeing the editing of footage to produce their 30- or 60-minute installment of TV

-On a television shooting schedule, pre-production can last merely a week (whereas pre-production for a film will often be a months-long process).
-If the project is so lucky, there will also be a period of rehearsal before shooting, but in the rat-a-tat pacing of TV production, that’s a luxury that many series simply don’t have.
+On a television shooting schedule, preproduction can last merely a week (whereas preproduction for a film will often be a months-long process).
+If the project is so lucky, there will also be a period of rehearsal before shooting, but in the rat-a-tat pacing of TV production, that’s a luxury that many shows simply don’t have.